mohwaili/ArtiBol/README.md

 2. Press **⌘U** or go to **Product → Test**.
 3. All three test targets (Unit, Snapshot, Feature) will run in sequence.

-## System Information
+## **📠 System Information**
-    •	Built and tested in Xcode 16.1 (behavior may vary on other versions)
+•	Built and tested in Xcode 16.1 (behavior may vary on other versions
 •	Running on macOS 15.4.1

 ## **❗ Known Issues**